SiaFoundation/siad/modules/renter/README.md

   - Move HealthLoop and related methods out of repair.go to health.go
   - Pull out repair code from  uploadheap.go so that uploadheap.go is only heap related code.
 Put in repair.go
-  - Pull out stuck loop code from repair.go and uploadheap.go and put in stuck.go
+  - Pull out stuck loop code from uploadheap.go and put in repair.go
+  - Review naming of files associated with this subsystem
+  - Create benchmark for health loop and add print outs to Health Loop section

 There are 3 main functions that work together to make up Sia's file repair mechanism, `threadedUpdateRenterHealth`, `threadedUploadAndRepairLoop`, and `threadedStuckFileLoop`.
 These 3 functions will be referred to as the health loop, the repair loop, and the stuck loop respectively.

-The Health and Repair Subsystems work off of the directory metadata.
-The metadata information contains directory specific and aggregate information.
-The aggregate fields are the worst values for any of the files and sub directories.
-This is true for all directories which, for example, means the health of top level directory of the renter is the health of the worst file in the renter.
-For health and stuck health the worst value is the highest value, for timestamp values the oldest timestamp is the worst value, and for aggregate values (ie NumStuckChunks) it will be the sum of all the files and sub directories.
+The Health and Repair subsystem operates by scanning aggregate information kept in each directory's metadata.
+An example of this metadata would be the aggregate filesystem health.
+Each directory has a field `AggregateHealth` which represents the worst aggregate health of any file or subdirectory in the directory.
+Because the field is recursive, the `AggregateHealth` of the root directory represents the worst health of any file in the entire filesystem.
+Health is defined as the percent of redundancy missing, this means that a health of 0 is a full health file.

+`threadedUpdateRenterHealth` is responsible for keeping the aggregate information up to date, while the other two loops use that information to decide what upload and repair actions need to be performed.

 #### Health Loops
 The health loop is responsible for ensuring that the health of the renter's file directory is updated periodically.
 Along with the health, the metadata for the files and directories is also updated.

-Health is defined as the percent of redundancy missing, this means that a health of 0 is a full health file.
+One of the key directory metadata fields that the health loop uses is `LastHealthCheckTime` and `AggregateLastHealthCheckTime`. `LastHealthCheckTime` is the timestamp of when a directory or file last had its health re-calculated during a bubble call.
+When determining which directory to start with when updating the renter's file system, the health loop follows the path of oldest `AggregateLastHealthCheckTime` to find the directory that is the most out of date.
+To do this, the health loop uses `managedOldestHealthCheckTime`.
+This method starts at the root level of the renter's file system and begins checking the `AggregateLastHealthCheckTime` of the subdirectories.
+It then finds which one is the oldest and moves into that subdirectory and continues the search.
+Once it reaches a directory that either has no subdirectories or has an older `AggregateLastHealthCheckTime` than any of the subdirectories, it returns that timestamp and the SiaPath of the directory.

-The health loop keeps the renter file directory updated by following the path of oldest `LastHealthCheckTime` and then calling `managedBubbleMetadata` or `threadedBubbleMetadata`, to be referred to as bubble, on that directory.
+Once the health loop has found the most out of date directory, it calls `managedBubbleMetadata`, to be referred to as bubble, on that directory.
 When a directory is bubbled, the metadata information is recalculated and saved to disk and then bubble is called on the parent directory until the top level directory is reached.
+During this calculation, every file in the directory is opened, modified, and fsync'd individually.
+See benchmark results:

+*TODO* - add benchmark

 If during a bubble a file is found that meets the threshold health for repair, then a signal is sent to the repair loop.
 If a stuck chunk is found then a signal is sent to the stuck loop.
 Once the entire renter's directory has been updated within the healthCheckInterval the health loop sleeps until the time interval has passed.

+Since we are updating the metadata on disk during the bubble calls we want to ensure that only one bubble is being called on a directory at a time.
+We do this through `managedPrepareBubble` and `managedCompleteBubbleUpdate`.
+The renter has a `bubbleUpdates` field that tracks all the bubbles and the `bubbleStatus`.
+Bubbles can either be active or pending.
+When bubble is called on a directory, `managedPrepareBubble` will check to see if there are any active or pending bubbles for the directory.
+If there are no bubbles being tracked for that directory then an active bubble update is added to the renter for the directory and the bubble is executed immediately.
+If there is a bubble currently being tracked for the directory then the bubble status is set to pending and the bubble is not executed immediately.
+Once a bubble is finished it will call `managedCompleteBubbleUpdate` which will check the status of the bubble.
+If the status is an active bubble then it is removed from the renter's tracking.
+If the status was a pending bubble then the status is set to active and bubble is called on the directory again.

 **Assumptions / Complexities**
- - `LastHealthCheckTime` is being kept updated and accurate throughout the filesystem.
+ - The Health Loop triggers the Repair Loop when unhealthy files are found
+ - The Health Loop triggers the Stuck Loop when stuck files are found

 #### Repair Loop
 The repair loop is responsible for uploading new files to the renter and